Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to create or edit my account image so that I can personalize my profile.
 - As a user, I want to create or edit my account name so that I can identify myself clearly on the platform.
 - As a user, I want to create or edit my account description so that I can provide more information about myself.
+- As a user, I want to use the same username as others so that I can keep my preferred name across different servers.
 - As a user, I want to see user presence/status indicators so that I can know when my contacts are online or active.
 - As a user, I want to modify my presence/status indicators so that I can communicate my availability or mood effectively.
 - As a user, I want to block other users so that I can prevent unwanted communication.